 Why You Need to Protect Your Pets

 Unfortunately, cats, dogs, and other animals can suffer from parasites, including fleas, ticks, worms, and more.
 These parasites could cause discomfort and may even spread serious diseases, such as Lyme disease.
 If you want to prevent fleas, ticks, and other parasites from harming your pets, visit our veterinarian.
-Contact us at Cheyenne Veterinary Wellness & Surgical Center if you live in or around Carrick and Pittsburgh for parasite prevention today.
+Contact us at Cheyenne Veterinary Wellness & Surgical Center if you live in or around Brentwood and Pittsburgh for parasite prevention today.

 Why Preventing Fleas, Ticks, and Other Parasites Is Important